It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Awards

 Award checks will be available at entry pick up following the last day of the fair.
 Checks not picked up will be mailed within 30 days.
-You must notify the Fair if the person or business name to be issued your awards check is different that the exhibitor name the entry was registered under.
+You must notify the Fair if the person or business name to be issued your award check is different from the exhibitor’s name under which the entry was registered.
 For collaborative projects, only one check will be issued.
 It is the responsibility of the exhibitors to divide the premium check.
+Entries winning first through third places will be invited to an awards ceremony.

 The following will be awarded in each class: